-After the T, N, and M categories of the cancer have been determined, this information is combined to assign a stage, which is expressed in Roman numerals I through IV.
-The process of assigning a stage number based on TNM stages is called stage grouping.
+Once the T, N, and M categories have been determined, this information is combined to assign an overall stage of 0, I, II, III, or IV (sometimes followed by a letter).
+This process is called stage grouping.

 Stage 0 (Tis, N0, M0): The tumor is confined to the top layers of pancreatic duct cells and has not invaded deeper tissues.
 It has not spread outside of the pancreas.
 These tumors are sometimes referred to as pancreatic carcinoma in situ or pancreatic intraepithelial neoplasia III (PanIn III).

 Stage IA (T1, N0, M0): The tumor is confined to the pancreas and is 2 cm across or smaller (T1).
 It has not spread to nearby lymph nodes (N0) or distant sites (M0).